-Now, what if the system itself blocked in here in the pipes as opposed to the strainer?
-The Earth Systems Operator in this case would not be able to know the difference.
+Now, what if the system itself was blocked in here in the pipes as opposed to the strainer?
+The operator in this case would not be able to know the difference.
 This situation creates a risk for the unexpected release of stored energy that could cause injury to employees, which is what happens here.

 IV.
-What Were the Immediate Harms? (sticking just to the immediate harm, not the whole story.
+What Were the Immediate Harms? (sticking just to the immediate harm for now).

 V. Who Are We Suing and Why?

 After the accident, Crawford did an investigation as to how the accident could have been avoided.
 A week later, Crawford issued a report on the accident because they wanted to find out how the accident happened and how it could be avoided in the future.
 A lot of smart and qualified people with years of experience looked at this question and came to a conclusion as to how this accident could have been avoided.
 Yet while I suspect none of you are plumbers, engineers, or pipe fitters, I bet if I gave each of you five minutes with this question, you could figure out how Cindy Manning’s death could have been easily avoided just as the folks at Crawford’s did.
 The report said that there should have been a valve right in front of the strainer.
 And had that been there, Cindy Manning’s life would have been saved.
 That hot slurry would never have come out if Maryland Machine had put a valve in front of that strainer.
 The minor expense of putting that valve (showing exhibit) protects Cindy Manning from those hot chemicals.